jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (d) has investors that would qualify as an investor class under section HM 14 taking into account the limitations under sections HM 21(1) and HM 22; and
   (e) if it has investors who are resident in New Zealand, those investors meet the requirements relating to investor interests in section HM 15 taking into account the limitations under sections HM 21(2) to (4) and HM 22.
 Australian managed investment trusts
-(2) A trust that is, for Australian tax purposes, a managed investment trust under the Taxation Administration Act 1953 (Australia) is a foreign PIE equivalent if it meets the requirement in subsection (1)﻿(a).
+(2) A trust that is, for Australian tax purposes, a managed investment trust under the Income Tax Assessment Act 1997 (Australia) is a foreign PIE equivalent if it meets the requirement in subsection (1)﻿(a).

 ### HM 4 Who is an investor?
 An investor in a PIE or foreign PIE equivalent means—